turingschool/gear-up/ageism_in_tech_org_facilitator_companion.markdown

 ### Introductions (5 min)
 * Assign timekeeper and note-taker.
 * Share names and modules.
 * Establish groundrules: spend a few minutes talking about what a productive, respectful conversation will look like.
-Beyond the obvious, it may be helpful to highlight the importance of making space for people who are shy/soft-spoken, be careful about interruptions, making space for different opinions.
+Beyond the obvious, it may be helpful to highlight the importance of making space for people who are shy/soft-spoken, being careful not to interrupt others, making space for different opinions.
 * Facilitator to do a quick walkthrough of the agenda.

 ### Scenario (5 min)
-With your team, review the scenario below.
+With your team, review the given scenario.

 ### Strategize (35 min)
 Consider these sub-categories as a way to structure your discussion.